 The Company's main revenue source is the fee received from wealth management client based on a percentage of invested assets or a flat fee, earned for structuring, facilitating and providing on-going management of the wealth management fund.
-As of December 31, 2022, the income from these fees is \$1,021 thousand.
+As of December 31, 2023, the income from these fees is \$896 thousand.

-The Company's major expenses arise from commission to brokers of \$179 thousand paid to a company related through common control.
+The Company's major expenses arise from commission to brokers of \$105 thousand.